kholia/OSX-KVM/HighSierra/README.md

   ```

 * For QEMU versions < 2.10.1, build and use QEMU from source.
 See http://wiki.qemu-project.org/Hosts/Linux for
   more help.
-QEMU 2.10.1 in with Fedora 27, and QEMU 2.11 in Arch Linux already work fine.
+QEMU 2.10.1 in Fedora 27, QEMU 2.11.1 in Ubuntu 18.04 LTS, and QEMU 2.11 in Arch Linux already work fine.

   ```
   # First edit /etc/apt/sources.list to add/uncomment deb-src lines